UH-System Policy: F and J Visa International Student Health Insurance Requirements.

 Individual plans, travel plans, or plans that require individuals to pay for treatment before being reimbursed will NOT be accepted for waiver approval.

-If your alternate coverage meets the above minimum requirements, use the link below to submit electronic copies of the following documents with your online waiver request:
+If your alternate coverage meets the above minimum requirements, go to My AHP Care to submit electronic copies of the following documents with your online waiver request:

 Notification of acceptance or rejection of this request will be sent to your University email within seven business days.
 Late submissions will not be accepted.